Category: Areas

 Often overlooked during DIY rewiring or fitting upgrades.

-A Brief Point on Hidden Asbestos
+A Brief Word on Asbestos

 The absence of visible asbestos doesn't guarantee its absence.
 Always treat homes built before 2000 with caution, especially ahead of renovations or repairs.